flaxmans/CompBio_on_git/Labs/Lab07/Lab07_UserDefinedFunctions.md

+#Lab 07: "Put the FUN in FUNction! :-)"
-#Lab 07: Writing Your Own Functions###ObjectivesThe main learning goals of this lab activity are to:  1.
+##Writing Your Own Functions###ObjectivesThe main learning goals of this lab activity are to:  1.
 Practice the basics of writing a `function` in R2.
 Write functions that work for a variety of inputs###Cheat SheetHere are some commands that we will use today.
 Anything shown in italics here is a placeholder for something you provide.
 Command, usage, and what it doesBasic syntax of defining a function:
 	myFunction <- function(arg1, arg2){
 		# step 1: